You can configure project settings according to your needs in the Settings tab.

-In the Details section, you can change the project name, add a short description, and change project logo.
+In the Details section, you can upload the project logo, change the project name, view the Project ID within your organization, and add a short description.

 Project notifications are disabled by default.
 Enable the necessary notifications for an agile translation process.
 Such approach helps to avoid creating additional tasks for every contributor.

 In the Languages section, you can manage your project source and target languages and configure language mapping to use custom language codes.